makesjs/makes/README.md

 **Document site: https://makes.js.org**

+# Limitation on Windows

+"makes" on Windows requires native "tar" command in Windows 10 (or later).
+It cannot run on some early version of Windows 10 or any older Windows.

 ## Run "makes"

 "makes" is designed to be used without any installation, as long as you have [Node.js](https://nodejs.org).
 To run "makes", do: